AlixANNERAUD/INSAtram/README.md

 - `Scripts/Build_Debug.sh` : Build for debugging purpose.
 - `Scripts/Test.sh` : Build and run for debugging purpose.
 - `Scripts/Build_Release.sh` : Build for release.

+Same thing on Windows, where you can use the following script :

+- `Scripts/Build_Release.sh` : Build for release.

 ## 🗃️ Structure